Pisti-Booboo/hello-world/.github/ISSUE_TEMPLATE/help-request.md

 name: Help request
 about: Suggest an help for this project
 title: titre
-labels: help wanted, good first issue
+labels: good first issue, help wanted
 assignees: ''

 ---